angelo-wf/LakeSnes/bugs.md

 - Taz-Mania
   - Audio breaks during gameplay (might cause game freeze at following SPC upload)
 - Toy Story
-  - Sprite-dropout problems in "Really inside the claw machine" when holding an alien (and some other places) [does not happen in SnesJS]
+  - Sprite-dropout problems in "Really inside the claw machine" when holding an alien (and some other places) *[does not happen in SnesJS]*
-  - Odd noise when starting a new level, some sound effects keep going during and when exiting levels [does not happen in SnesJS]
+  - Odd noise when starting a new level, some sound effects keep going during and when exiting levels *[does not happen in SnesJS]*
-- Wild Guns
-  - Flashes to incorrect scroll every other frame in-game